Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

 We assume a Triangular distribution over each embedding space dimension $j \in \{1,\cdots,M\}$ using

 where $\rvz$ is a full random sample from the distribution of $\mZ$ across all $M$ dimensions, $\vz^\text{ min} =\{\text{min}(\mZ _{:,j})\}^M_{j=1} \in \sR^M$ is the minimum $\mZ$ value for each embedding dimension, and $\vz^\text{ med}, \vz^\text{ max} \in \sR^M$ are the corresponding median and maximum $\mZ$ values.
-In practice, our Triangular distribution robustly covers both exponential- (ResNet) and Gaussian-shaped (CLIP) embedding distributions, naturally balancing between common and fringe embeddings (see \cref{fig:dist}).
+In practice, Triangular distribution \cref{eq:s} robustly covers both exponential- (ResNet) and Gaussian-shaped (CLIP) embedding distributions (see \cref{fig:dist}).
+Relative to uniform or Gaussian, the Triangular distribution uniquely achieves all objectives of: providing sufficient coverage for densely populated regions of the embedding space, covering outliers, and not sampling empty space.